 How does Accessibility Checker test for ARIA Hidden?

-While auditing your page or post content, Accessibility Checker will look at all of the elements, including those with explicit ARIA attributes.
+While auditing your page or post content, Accessibility Checker will look at all elements, including those with explicit ARIA attributes.
 If an aria-hidden="true"

 Impact on Accessibility